X

 While exploring academic subjects, athletics, music, visual arts, and personal interests, our students learn to be independent young people who trust one another, advocate for themselves and others, and enjoy being together in social situations.
 Every grade goes on a week-long class trip, during which students learn as much about themselves, their teachers, and one another as they do about the content they study.

-• Middle School art student
+• Middle School Rock Band

 Getting involved